 As a business, having an incident response plan is essential for managing any potential security event.
 The FTC Safeguards Rule lays out the requirements that your organization must meet in crafting their own tailored response plan.
+It is also a good idea to proactively take measures to backup your data to prevent data loss.
 Keeping up with regular reviews and drills will help you achieve smooth and successful business operations even under difficult circumstances.

 9. Require your Qualified Individual to report to your Board of Directors.